 In-Home Flu Shots With Drip Hydration

-While flu shots are routine, our team of doctors and nurses can make sure that all the guesswork is taken out of getting your vaccine.
-We will arrive right to your door so that you never need to leave the security of your own home this flu season.
+When it’s time for your annual flu shot, our team of doctors and nurses can make sure that all the guesswork is taken out of getting your vaccine.
+We will bring your appointment to your door so that you never need to leave the security of your own home this flu season.